mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 Then, press the arrow on the upper left to open the preset chooser.
 There, press the “+” icon to get a list of engines.
-For this brush we're gonna make a pixel brush.
+For this brush we're going to make a pixel brush.

 Example: Making an inking brush
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~